 - You are be a student over 30 years old.

 The bad news?
 If any of these applies to you, then there’s not much you can do about it.
-You’ll have to get a work contract with enough hours (20+ a week) to require your employer to cover you.
+You’ll have to get a work contract and earn over 520 EUR per month to require your employer to cover you.
 Working student (Werkstudent) contracts do not count towards this and will not make you eligible for public insurance.
 Those contracts are free of social contributions, and your employer does not need to insure you under these circumstances.

 The good news?
 You’ve got choices!